ross-alexander/dq/characters/items/items-callas.md

 : Unracks the spell, reduces FT value by 2.

 This incantation is not teachable.

+## Trollskin - Cannibalise

+Spell
+: Trollskin

+Effects
+: This incantation of the Trollskin spell can only be cast on the Adept.
+It will immediately inflict 1 Damage Point directly to EN (which cannot be avoided).
+If they are Quickened, then they lose the point of EN on their Initiative, and the next one at half that value.
+They receive 2 FT (which will restore FT lost to spell casting before that lost to damage) whenever they lose EN.

+Since the Adept is under the effects of Trollskin, they cannot benefit from another casting of the spell (even a normal one).
+The incantation cannot be made into a potion.
+It will remain in effect until the duration expires or it is Counterspelled.

+Cost
+: 500 Experience.

+Constraints
+: Unracks the spell, reduces FT value by 2.

+## Wall of Stone - Stoneskin

+Range
+: Self

+Duration
+: Special

+Resist
+: None

+Target
+: Sentient entity

+Effects
+: This spell effect is transformed and absorbed into the body of the Adept.
+They may call upon Stoneskin to avoid any damage from a single attack, although environmental effects like an avalanche or explosive decompression are at the discretion of the DM.

+Calling upon Stoneskin is a Free Action and may even be used before the Adept's initiative, although it requires their next Pass Action.
+The effects of the Stoneskin last for the duration of the spell or for 1 attack per 4 Ranks, whichever comes first.

+Cost
+:2000 Experience.

+Constraints
+: Unracks the spell, reduces FT value by 2.
+This incantation cannot be taught.

 ## Benediction of Land and Beast (R-B)